 Achieving web accessibility across higher education campuses has not been easy.
-Aside from the changing ADA legislation and the pending Section 508 refresh, there is the unfortunate fact that some universities are being sued over inaccessible content and equal accommodation issues.
+Aside from the evolving ADA regulations, there is the unfortunate fact that some universities are being sued over inaccessible content and equal accommodation issues.
 The Department of Justice and The National Federation of the Blind want universities to take a proactive approach to accessibility.

 Community college web accessibility coordinators are facing a growing backlog of inaccessible PDFs.
 Disability Services has to work with publishers to source PDF textbooks that then must be manually converted.
 As always, there are also a variety of diverse departmental goals and budgetary concerns.
 So, how do universities develop and meet an accessibility plan that benefits the whole campus?

 An estimated 11 percent of undergraduate students on campuses today have a disability.
-Ensuring that these students have equal access to technology is a complex challenge requiring a coordinated effort across campus departments.
-Universities must maintain compliance with Web Content Accessibility Guidelines (WCAG) 2.0 AA, considered the standard for measuring web accessibility.
+Ensuring that these students have equal access to information is a complex challenge requiring a coordinated effort across campus departments.
+Universities must maintain compliance with Web Content Accessibility Guidelines (WCAG) 2.0 AA, which is considered the standard for measuring web accessibility.

 Administrators from Northern Virginia Community College (NOVA) took a campuswide approach to developing proactive web accessibility strategies.
-Tim Ferebee, Web Accessibility Coordinator and Estela Landeros, Director of Disability Support Services took advantage of new tools that enhance accessibility to ensure that their campus is WCAG 2.0 compliant — and meet the needs of students with disabilities.
+Tim Ferebee, Web Accessibility Coordinator, and Estela Landeros, Director of Disability Support Services, took advantage of tools that enable web accessibility to ensure that their campus is WCAG 2.0 compliant — and meets the needs of students with disabilities.

-NOVA created an initiative in 2014 to become a 100 percent accessible college for all, regardless of disability.
-NOVA serves 78,000 students on six campuses; students hail from 128 countries.
+NOVA created an initiative to become a 100 percent accessible college for all, regardless of disability.
+NOVA has over 75,000 students from more than 180 countries on its six campuses.
 Their ages range from high school kids to seniors and include people changing careers or seeking a certification.
 NOVA’s accessibility initiative is based on a universal instructional design approach.
 “To achieve this goal, we created a steering committee.
-We included a representative from all academic and administrative departments to develop, coordinate and implement a collegewide technology accessibility plan,” explained Ms. Landeros.
+We included a representative from each academic and administrative department to develop, coordinate and implement a collegewide information accessibility plan,” explained Ms. Landeros.

 Beginning with an external evaluation, the college conducted a complete website review to determine problem areas.
 This resulted in a redesign of the school’s website; the team continues to work to ensure that all pages are fully accessible.